jnjugun3/final-project/README.md

 📚 **References**

-I used AI to assist with refining Python code.
-All debugging and modifications, were done by me.
+I used AI to assist with refining Python code in the aligner module, including ORF detection, translation, k-mer similarity, Needleman–Wunsch alignment, back-translation, statistical analysis components, and unit testing.
+The final implementation, error handling, and all testing were done by me.
 #### 🎓 **Author**

 **Jakes Njuguna**